-667 Supplemental Duties of the Gate Judge
+Supplemental Duties of the Gate Judge

-The gate judge may be asked to perform other duties after he performs his required function, including the replacement of gate poles, torn or missing panels.
+Gate judges may be asked to perform other duties after they perform their required function, including the replacement of gate poles, torn or missing panels.

-- He should assist in keeping the course clear and remove any markings made on the course by competitors or third parties. - A competitor who is obstructed during his run must stop immediately and report this to the nearest gate judge.
-The gate judge must enter the details of the incident on his check card and have the card available for the Jury at the end of the 1st or 2nd run.
+- They should assist in keeping the course clear and remove any markings made on the course by competitors or third parties. - 667.3 Competitors who are obstructed during their run must stop immediately and report this to the nearest gate judge.
+The gate judge must enter the details of the incident on the check card and have the card available for the Jury at the end of the 1st or 2nd run.
 The competitor may apply to any member of the Jury for a re-run.